What should I feed my bird?

 What can I do about bad behavior?

 Most behavior problems arise out of insufficient attention.
 Make sure to give your bird ample interaction and out-of-cage time to avoid feather destructive behavior and excessive screaming.
 Offer wood toys to chew so your parrot doesn’t chew inappropriate items in your house.
 If your bird begins to exhibit unwanted aggression, try retraining it with neutral room techniques.
-A good place to read about and get help with behavior issues is Good Bird Inc. You can also call us any time for advice.
+A good place to read about and get help with behavior issues is Lara Joseph.
+You can also call us any time for advice.